GDC 2019: Industry Discussions on Game Accessibility

 The design of controller is unique and can be confusing to those who are unfamiliar with existing assistive controls and the powers of controller remapping.
 When compared to the standard Xbox One controller, only a handful of features are recognizable: the d-pad, menu button, view button, and home button.
 Everything else, however, is foreign: two large circular buttons, the USB ports on the left and right side, and the nineteen 3.5mm jacks on the back side.
 The two circular buttons are simply built-in adaptive switches that can be pressed with multiple fingers, the palm of the hand, an elbow, or even a chin.
 The USB ports allow for HID controllers to be attached, such as analog sticks.
 Finally, the 3.5mm jacks allow for up to nineteen third-party adaptive switches to be connected.
 Each input device is customizable through the Xbox Accessories app and players can design an entire control scheme that works best for them.
 They are also able to create different controller profiles for different games, or even multiple profiles for the same game.

-Showcasing the various inputs of Microsoft's Adaptive Controller
+The various inputs of Microsoft's Adaptive Controller

 After introducing the device, accessibility specialists in attendance were quick to point out that, powerful as it may be, the Adaptive Controller is not a solution for all accessibility issues; developers still need to focus on the experience of the player and remove as many barriers as possible.
 While the controller has afforded physically impaired gamers the opportunity to enjoy titles that were previously difficult or impossible to play, it truly excels with accessible games (that is, titles where the developers identified barriers during the design process and avoided or removed them).
 With the advent of this device, the need for accessibility considerations has only increased—there are now many more players who have progressed past the hardware barriers that previously existed and are now encountering barriers within the games instead.